The Importance of Benchmarking in Improving Business Operations

 - The most common driver for benchmarking comes from the internal perspective that a process or approach can be improved.
 Organizations will collect data on their own performance at different points in time and under different circumstances and identify gaps or areas for strengthening.

 - Many organizations compare themselves to competitors in an attempt to identify and eliminate gaps in service or product delivery or to gain a competitive edge.
 The data gathered in a competitive benchmarking initiative offers specific insights into a the competitor's processes and thinking.

-- The term: strategic benchmarking, is used to describe when a firm is interested in comparing its performance versus the best-in-class or what as deemed as world-class performance.
+- The term: strategic benchmarking, is used to describe when a firm is interested in comparing its performance to the best-in-class or what is deemed as world-class performance.
 This process often involves looking beyond the firm's core industry to firms that are known for their success with a particular function or process.

-While important to measure and monitor performance for all critical processes, organizations should beware of developing simply an inside or insular view of their operations.
-The firm preoccupied on itself easily loses track of competitor and broader-world innovations and changing demands of customers.
+While it's important to measure and monitor performance for all critical business processes, organizations should be wary of taking action based solely on an inside or insular view of their operations.
+A firm that is preoccupied with itself easily loses track of competitors and broader-world innovations and the changing demands of customers.